 Jedburgh Abbey was founded by King David I and Bishop John of Glasgow, initially as an Augustinian priory in 1138, before being raised to abbey status around 1147.

-In many respects the fate of the abbey might be seen a metaphor for the town of Jedburgh, as its fortunes ebbed and flowed in the prevailing political climate of the day.
+In many respects, the fate of the abbey might be seen as a metaphor for the town of Jedburgh, as its fortunes ebbed and flowed in the prevailing political climate of the day.

 Religious houses at Holyrood, Kelso and Melrose

 David, also credited with founding religious houses at Holyrood, Kelso and Melrose was a pious king who had lived for much of his early life at the court of his brother-in-law Henry I, king of England.
 There he had seen and understood the importance of the great monastic houses and their role in 12th century society.

 Like all the other great border abbeys Jedburgh was often the focus of English attention.
 In 1296 Edward I, while staying at Jedburgh Abbey, removed the abbot from his post and installed a pro-English replacement.
 However as the Wars of Independence grew in ferocity life at the abbey became more difficult, with English soldiers in residence during 1305, stripping lead from the abbey’s roof, possibly to construct siege engines.

 Edward I, the ‘hammer of the Scots’ died on 7 July 1307 and his son Edward II, a mere shadow of his father, took the throne.
 A letter from him to Abbot William of Jedburgh, in that same year, implored him to remain loyal, clearly indicated a continuing pro–English bias.